Skip to content

 Tips to ensure social media is accessible

-• Always add alt text
+• Add alt text to images

 • Add video captions

-• Write accessible text (use plain English)
+• Write clear text (use plain English)

-• Create accessible visuals
+• Create clear visuals

 • Don’t use or rely on memes and emojis

-• Stay up to date with the platform’s accessibility features.
+• Stay up to date with the platform’s accessibility features

 • Use feedback to improve your social media presence

-• Social media | Style Manual
+• Social media - Australian Government Style Manual

-• Alt text, captions and titles for images | Style Manual
+• Alt text, captions and titles for images - Australian Government Style Manual

 Meta (Facebook and Instagram)